jonpalmisc/ObjectiveNinja/README.md

 > Before/after method call cleanup & symbol creation.

-Objective Ninja can replace calls to `objc_msgSend` with direct calls to the relevant method's implementation, as shown above.* Also shown is Objective Ninja's ability to define symbols for class methods using class and selector data.
+Objective Ninja can replace calls to `objc_msgSend` with direct calls to the relevant method's implementation, as shown above.
+Also shown is Objective Ninja's ability to define symbols for class methods using class and selector data.

-_\* Feature uses the "Workflows" API, which requires a commercial license._

 ### Structure Analysis